etianen/django-reversion/docs/admin.rst

 ..
 Note::

     If you've registered your models using :ref:`reversion.register() <register>`, the admin class will use the configuration you specify there.
 Otherwise, the admin class will auto-register your model, following all inline model relations and parent superclasses.
+Customize the admin registration by overriding :ref:`VersionAdmin.register() <VersionAdmin_register>`.

 Integration with 3rd party apps